ClickHouse/clickhouse-docs/knowledgebase/common-rbac-queries.md

 GRANT INSERT ON my_database.* TO another_user;
 ```

-## How do I grant access to all databases and tables for a specific user?
+## How do I give access to all grants for a specific user based on the default user?

 ```sql
 GRANT default_role TO another_user;